ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/parametric_sweep_vel.rst

 main task of running a coupled analysis as that needs to be repeated for multiple values of a single input parameter.
 This is encapsulated in ``get_max_displacement``.
 In turn, this is broken into further functions that represent its main steps.
-We also define a function that prepares our working directory (``setup_working_directory``) and one that plots the final results (``plot``).
+Also, define a function that prepares the working directory (``setup_working_directory``) and one that plots the final results (``plot``).

 ``setup_working_directory``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Set up the working directory with downloaded
 data files for this example.
-The Mapdl files will be placed in a
+The MAPDL files are placed in a
-sub-directory Mapdl of the working directory and the Fluent files
+sub-directory MAPDL of the working directory and the Fluent files
 in a sub-directory Fluent.

 The function returns the path of the working directory for later use.